Callidus2000/ARAH/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This Powershell Module is a wrapper for the API of Dracoon.
-Dracoon is a solution for a secure file exchange and can be used as a cloud service or OnPremise for internal uses.
-Further information about Dracoon can be found at https://www.dracoon.com/.

-The API is very well documented with swagger, documentation can either be found at https://dracoon.team/api/ or (for your custom installation) at https://yourdomain.com/api/.
+This Powershell Module is a generic wrapper/helper for REST APIs.
+The code has started in my <a href="https://github.com/Callidus2000/Dracoon">Dracoon project</a>.
+To use the power of the created helper functions within other API centric modules I've created ARAH.

 ### Built With